 Some of the earliest Halloween traditions started in Europe, yet the festivities are seen as a primarily American holiday with little or no fanfare.
 During this time of year, the French are more concerned with Toussaint, a corruption of Tous Les Saints, or All the Saints, which takes place on November 1 and is celebrated as a public holiday in France.

-On Toussaint, you'll come across families going to the cemetery together to light candles in little lanterns and put flowers on the graves of their relatives; some churches also hold special services.
-Additionally, some public attractions will be closed and the roads will busier with French families enjoying the long weekend.
+On Toussaint, you'll see families going to the cemetery together to light candles in little lanterns and put flowers on the graves of their relatives.
+Some churches hold special services, public attractions will be closed, and the roads will busier with French families enjoying the long weekend.

 Attend the Witch Festival of Chalindrey

 The city of Chalindrey—located south of the walled city of Langres in Haute-Marne, Champagne—hosts a Fête des Sorcières (Witch Festival) each year to honor the victims of the 16th century Fort of Cognelot witch hunts.
 The Witch Festival also features a holiday market, a tunnel of horror, concerts, workshops, exhibitions, and a parade to crown that year's Miss Witch.
 Other cities around France also take part in the tradition, but the festival in Chalindrey is by far the largest and most well-known.

 Although France doesn't celebrate Halloween with as much of an emphasis on terrifying frights, you can get create your own thrilling tour of the country by visiting the great tombs and effigies of France's haunted abbeys.

 The ruined abbey church of Jumièges in northern France is just the place for a Halloween visit, where you can walk around the buildings with just the crows for company.
 Alternatively, you can walk through the Chateau of Blois in the Loire Valley and learn about the grisly murder of the infamous Duc de Guise.